ara3d/parakeet/README.md

 ## Parse Trees

 Parse trees generated from Parakeet are untyped.
-A node in the parse tree is created whenever a `NodeRule` rules successfully matches its child rule against the input.
+A parse node is created whenever a `NodeRule` rule successfully matches its child rule against the input.
+After parsing the list of parse nodes is converted into a tree structure.

 ## Typed Parse Tree

 A set of classes representing a strongly typed parse tree can be created automatically from a Parakeet grammar.
+For an example of the output see [the C# AST](https://github.com/cdiggins/parakeet/blob/master/Parakeet.Demos/CSharpAst.cs).

 ## History

-Parakeet evolved from the [Jigsaw parser](https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp) and applies lessons learned when writing the [Myna parsing library in TypeScript](https://cdiggins.github.io/myna-parser/).
-Parakeet is designed to be as fast as possible while retaining a clean and elegant grammar description.
+Parakeet evolved from the [Jigsaw parser](https://www.codeproject.com/Articles/272494/Implementing-Programming-Languages-using-Csharp) and applies lessons learned when writing the [Myna parsing library in TypeScript](https://cdiggins.github.io/myna-parser/) as well as my first parsing library [](https://www.codeproject.com/Articles/9121/Parsing-XML-in-C-using-the-YARD-Parser Parakeet is designed to be as fast as possible while retaining a clean and elegant grammar description.

+## Why not Roslyn?

+Roslyn was indeed my first choice for parsing C# and Plato (which is a syntactic subset of C#), however I could not easily extract the different modules into stand-alone libraries.
+Parakeet is being designed so that I can bootstrap Plato.
+Parakeet will be used to convert itself into Plato, and then to convert Plato into JavaScript.
+The goal is to have the whole Plato tool-chain written in Plato, and running on all platforms that Plato targets.

+If you are interested it is apparently possible  to [Run roslyn in a web-page via Blazor](https://github.com/Suchiman/Runny/tree/master/Runny).

 ## Related Work